Nytra/ValveIndexVR-StoreChecker/README.md

 You can use Windows Task Scheduler to make this script run at set intervals (eg: every 15 minutes) so that you will always be one of the first to know when the VR hardware becomes available.

-There will be a loud and obnoxious beeping alarm that goes off if any of your desired products are available.
-There will be a total of fifty 1-second-duration tones with a 1-second-duration delay between them.
+There will be a loud and obnoxious alarm sound if any of your desired products are available.
+It will play the indexVrSfx.wav audio sample 30 times with a 1 second delay between each play.

-This program is quite basic and was coded quickly.
-It will probably break if the HTML from the store ever changes.
-It works for now, though.

 This script was made for personal use.
 I test it a lot on my PC, and will continue to update it here whenever I fix bugs or add new features.